exadel-inc/esl/src/modules/esl-panel/README.md

 # [ESL](../../../README.md) Panel & Panel Stack

-Version: *1.0.0-beta*.
+Version: *1.0.0*.
-***Important Notice: the component is under beta version, it was tested and now ready to use but be aware of its potential critical API changes.***

 Authors: *Julia Murashko*.

-ESLPanel - is a custom element, that is used as a wrapper for content that can be shown/hidden or collapsed (height animation).
+ESLPanel is a custom element that is used as a wrapper for content that can be shown or hidden.
+Can use collapsing/expanding animation (smooth height change).
+Can be used in conjunction with ESLPanelGroup to control a group of ESLPopups

-ESLPanelGroup - is a custom element, container that is used to control a group of panels and provides group behaviour, such as synchronized content state change.
+ESLPanelGroup is a custom element that is used as a container for a group of ESLPanels.
+ESLPanelGroup provides group behaviour, such as synchronized content state change.

 **Note:** ESLPanelGroup should be registered before ESLPanel.